danielsaidi/website_danielsaidi/_posts/2020/2020-02-11-apple-watch.md

 When I started at BookBeat, all code was kept in the main app project.
 This causes all parts of the system to have full access to all other parts, which increased coupling, made the code hard to maintain and made unit testing painful.

-Since then, continously moving out code from the app to external, decoupled and well-tested frameworks has been a key focus.
-We started with the audio player and now have 10+ frameworks that handle our domain model, domain logic, api integrations, persistency, UI components etc.
+Since then, continuously moving out code from the app to external, decoupled and well-tested frameworks has been a key focus.
+We started with the audio player and now have 10+ frameworks that handle our domain model, domain logic, api integrations, persistency, UI etc.

 Having most logic in external frameworks has been a huge productivity boost, since it lets us write new features and refactor old ones with short feedback loops, which is critical to make unit testing effortless.
 It also makes it hard to accidentally implement bad coupling.

-Having these frameworks also meant that the new watchOS app already had 90% of its required logic implemented, by just adding dependencies to the frameworks.
+Having the frameworks also meant that the new watchOS app already had 90% of its logic implemented, by just adding dependencies to the frameworks.
 Creating a new watchOS project and have it display the user's book in a list, playing any book the user tapped, took less than half a day.

 However, it's a long way to go from 90% to 100%, when the existing architecture isn't designed with new tools and technologies in mind.
 Please read on.